Riteish Deshmukh: Humanitarian work

 Deshmukh has donated Rs 2.5 million to his hometown Latur for "Jalyukta Latur", an initiative to provide sufficient water to the parched district after the droughts that Latur faced in April 2016.
 He along with his wife, Genelia donated Rs 2.5 million towards flood relief in Maharashtra during the 2019 Indian floods.
 Deshmukh and D'Souza have also pledge to donate their organs.
 In 2024, People for the Ethical Treatment of Animals (PETA) announced Deshmukh as the "Most Beautiful Vegetarian Men" of the year, owing to his dedication to animal welfare and commitment to a compassionate lifestyle.

 Other ventures

 Television

 In addition to acting, Deshmukh has turned host for various award functions including International Indian Film Academy Awards, Stardust Awards and Zee Cine Awards.
 In 2013, he made his television debut as a Judge with the dance show, India's Dancing Superstar.
-He has co-hosted the talk show Yaaron Ki Baraat and the quiz show Vikta Ka Uttar.
+He has co-hosted the talk show Yaaron Ki Baraat and the quiz show Vikta Ka Uttar directed by Ajay Khurpe.
 In 2024, Deshmukh hosted the reality show Bigg Boss Marathi 5.

 Additionally, Deshmukh hosted the web game show Ladies vs Gentlemen with Genelia D'souza.
 Since 2022, he is seen as the prosecuting lawyer in Case Toh Banta Hai.